zsk4/WhillansCatalogPaper/README.md

 3. Run the cells in WhillansCatalog.ipynb to make the catalog
 > [!IMPORTANT]
+> This step is not required if you are not changing our processing steps and just require the output .evt files, which are available [here](https://doi.org/10.5281/zenodo.15032116).
 > Change the paths in the first cell of the notebook to match your data paths.
 >
 > Set user-defined variables in the first cell of the notebook.